 Microtubules are composed of fine tubular protein structures and, together with the so-called intermediate filaments and the microfilaments, form the cytoskeleton of the eukaryotic cell.
 They thus ensure to a large extent the stability and functionality of the cell.
 The filaments usually originate from a center (at the minus end), the so-called microtubule organizing center (MTOC).
 Examples of this are the centrioles at the poles of the cells.
 Microtubules are often arranged as singlet, duplet or triplet organizing units.

 General informationThis section has been translated automatically.

 Microtubules are also involved in the rapid axonal transport of the nerve cell.
 Here, mainly vesicles are moved along the microtubules by motor proteins(kinesin, dynein).
-With this type of transport, speeds of 25 to 40 centimetres per day can be achieved.
-The transport can take place downstream in the direction of the synapse as well as in the opposite direction from the synapse to the soma.
+In this type of transport, speeds of 25 to 40 centimetres per day can be achieved.
+Transport can occur both downstream towards the synapse and in the reverse direction from the synapse to the soma.

 Microtubules also form flagella or cilia on certain cell types for the purpose of locomotion.
 One process for which microtubules are responsible is the locomotion of sperm.
 Microtubules are also actively involved in the process of phagocytosis.

 LiteratureThis section has been translated automatically.

 - Haider K et al (2019) Tubulin inhibitors as novel anticancer agents: an overview on patents (2013-2018).
 Expert Opin Ther Pat 29:623-641

 - Knaur R et al (2014) Recent developments in tubulin polymerization inhibitors: An overview European Journal of Medicinal Chemistry 87: 89-124.